psychoinformatics-de/knowledge-base/kbi/0028/index.rst

 The share token (part of the share link) needs to be provided as username, and the (optional) share password as password.
-Note that these are sent as request credentials, and are not included in the URL.
+Note that these are sent as credentials in the http(s) request header, and are not included in the URL.

 URL pattern - summary